priyesh2/Wordpress_and_Drupal/README.md

   * Prerequisites for this project

-    * INSTALLING ANSIBLE( I have used amazon linux as the ansible master)
+    * INSTALLING ANSIBLE( I have used an ec2 instance amazon linux as the ansible master)
      ````
      $ sudo amazon-linux-extras install ansible2 -y